bds311/bds311.github.io/syllabus.md

 ### Homework Submission; Late Policy

 - All homework will be submitted via the DataScience Hub on Course Canvas Page.
-Launch the DataScience Hub from [Canvas](\(https://canvas.oregonstate.edu/courses/1896314/assignments/8967464). \
+Launch the DataScience Hub from [Canvas](\(https://canvas.oregonstate.edu/courses/1986603/assignments). \
 - For most assignments, your homework will be in `/home/hub_data_share/hw` directory.
 Homework will be posted one week before assignment due (typically Fridays at 11:59 pm.)
 To complete homework, copy the specific assignment folder (e.g. `hw01` to your personal directory (e.g. since my username is `warrenti`, I would put `hw01` in  `/home/warrenti/hw`))
 - We will use Gradescope to submit assignments.
-Be sure to save your notebook - preserving the original name (e.g. `hw01.ipynb`), then run the last grader.export() cell, which will produce a zip file, which you can download onto your local machine and then upload at appropriate location on Gradescope, which can be accessed via Canvas, or at this [link](https://www.gradescope.com/courses/432157)
+Be sure to save your notebook - preserving the original name (e.g. `hw01.ipynb`), then run the last grader.export() cell, which will produce a zip file, which you can download onto your local machine and then upload at appropriate location on Gradescope, which can be accessed via Canvas, or at this [link](https://www.gradescope.com/courses/942369)
-- Each student will receive one grace period to submit homework up to 72 hours late (e.g. assignment due Friday at 11:59 would be due Monday.)
+- Each student will receive one grace period to submit homework up to 72 hours late (e.g. assignment due Friday at 11:59 would be due Monday 11:59pm.)
 Any other late homework submissions, or submissions beyond 72 hours after deadline, will be considered at instructor discretion and receive 50% deduction.

 ### Course Code of Conduct (Adopted from [Carpentries](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html))